Qumulo/snmp-agent-app/README.md

 If these environment variables are not defined/found at startup, snmp_agent will use 'admin'/'admin' for credentials.

+In addition, if your configuration has email enabled for notifications, you will need to define environment vars for the email account and password to use to send mail:

+    SNMP_AGENT_EMAIL_ACCT
+    SNMP_AGENT_EMAIL_PWD

 ### 5. Testing the Agent